top of page

 BLOG - DO NOT DELETE

-Frank Wilczek at the 2026 Nobel Symposium in Physics
+Frank Wilczek at the 2026 Nobel Symposium on Metamaterials

-Frank Wilczek was among the invited speakers at the 2026 Nobel Symposium in Physics, hosted by Umeå University in Sweden from 29 June to 1 July 2026.
+Frank Wilczek took part in the 2026 Nobel Symposium on Metamaterials, Nobel Symposium NS205, held from 29 June to 1 July 2026 at Umeå University in Sweden.
 The symposium explored metamaterials science and technology, and how light and sound can be structured in space and time.
-About the Symposium The symposium was organized by Associate Professor Nicolò Maccaferri and colleagues at the Department of Physics at Umeå University, within a framework set by the Nobel organisations.
-It b
+About the Symposium The symposium was organized by Associate Professor Nicolò Maccaferri and colleagues at the Department of Physics at Umeå University, within a framework set by the Nobel organisations

-Explore Previous Quantum Connection Events from 2023 to 2026
+Explore Previous Quantum Connections Events from 2023 to 2026

 The Quantum Connections series brings graduate students and postdocs together with leading researchers across the quantum frontier, from quantum matter and information to the fundamental structure of matter.
 The series runs summer schools in Sweden and winter schools in China.
 Explore the recent editions below.
 Navigate Through Past Quantum Connection Pages To explore these events in detail, use the buttons below to visit each year's Quantum Connection page: Each button links